Ride in the Whirlwind: Distribution

 Hellman stated that both films were sold to a distributor who then sold them as part of a larger package of films to be shown on television.
 The films did play theatrically in France in 1969 and Hellman said they were hits, with The Shooting playing for a year in Paris and Ride in the Whirlwind playing for six months.
 Hellman stated that in the late sixties it meant a lot in Hollywood to be lionized in France and thus Hellman had a brief time of being very much in demand in Hollywood.

+Reception

 Thematic similarities

 Both films involve a hunt.
-In the case of The Shooting, Nicholson is a hired gun and Warren Oates is a bounty hunter.
+In the case of The Shooting, Nicholson is a hired gun and Warren Oates is an ex-bounty hunter turned miner.
 Both men are working for a woman who is tracking someone.
 The entire film and the suspense is largely based on this mysterious hunt.
-In Ride in the Whirlwind, a posse that began by tracking a gang who robbed a stagecoach end up hunting down the Nicholson character and another man.
+In Ride in the Whirlwind, vigilantes that began by tracking a gang who robbed a stagecoach end up mistakenly hunting down the Nicholson character and another man, innocent cowboys.
 Both films are considered acid westerns that express a rather bleak, minimalist quality that does not sentimentalize the Wild West.
-On the other hand, the violence is portrayed less graphically than, say, in the films of Sam Peckinpah like Pat Garrett and Billy the Kid.
+Both films end with the Nicholson character's facing bleak outcomes, almost certain death in The Shooting but a tinge of optimism the Whirlwind one will escape the leader of the posse's prediction that "They've seen their last sunrise."